 - Elephants have 6 sets of molar teeth, upon which they depend for survival.
 When the last set is lost, the animal is unable to eat and eventually dies of starvation.

 - An elephant’s trunk is a very impressive multi-tool.
 Besides being a long nose used for smelling, breathing and trumpeting, it is also used as a hand to grab things – it is sensitive enough to pick up a blade of grass, and strong enough to rip the branches off a tree.
 The trunk is also used as a huge straw – elephants can suck up to 14 litres of water a time into their trunks and then blow this water into their mouths to drink.
 When bathing, they also use their trunk to spray themselves with water and mud.
+A great pub quiz question is how many muscles in an elephant’s trunk?
+Amazingly the answer is 40,000!

 - Elephants have very sensitive skin and use mud as a form of sunscreen.
 They need to take regular mud baths in order to protect themselves from sunburn, insect bites and moisture loss.